wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

         }
         ```

-5. Use the `resetCode` and the new password to update the existing password and recover the account.
+5. Use the `resetCode`, `flowConfirmationCode` and the new password to update the existing password and recover the account.

     !!! abstract ""
         **Request Format**